MSc in Law and Finance

 Proven and potential academic excellence

-Applicants are normally expected to be predicted or have achieved a first-class or a very strong upper second-class undergraduate degree with honours (or equivalent international qualifications) in law.
 Equivalent qualifications may include a master’s in law or a postgraduate diploma in law or other law professional equivalent.

 For applicants with a degree from the USA, the minimum GPA sought is 3.7 out of 4.0.

-The longer it is since you have been in full-time education, the more attention will be paid to any relevant professional experience.
+- The longer it is since you have been in full-time education, the more attention will be paid to any relevant professional experience.

-You will be required to supply supporting documents with your application, including references and an official transcript.
-See 'How to apply' for instructions on the documents you will need and how these will be assessed.
+You will be required to supply supporting documents with your application, including an official transcript and a CV/résumé.
+The How to apply section of this page provides details of the supporting documents that are required as part of your application for this course and how these will be assessed.

-Performance at interview(s)
+Performance at interview

 Interviews are not normally held as part of the admissions process.

-All recommendations to admit a student involve the judgment of at least two members of academic staff with relevant experience and expertise, and additionally must be approved by the Director of Graduate Studies or Admissions Committee (or equivalent departmental persons or bodies).
+All recommendations to admit a student involve the judgement of at least two members of the academic staff with relevant experience and expertise, and must also be approved by the Director of Graduate Studies or Admissions Committee (or equivalent within the department).

 Admissions panels or committees will always include at least one member of academic staff who has undertaken appropriate training.